Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 Installs node modules and restores NuGet packages for all package.json, *.sln and *.csproj recursively from the current working directory.
 Note that the following folders are ignored node_modules, obj, objd, objr, out, output, debug and release.

-Where recusive discovery of NuGet packages and node modules that need restoration is slow, such as in large projects, arguments or apCliConfig.json can be used to provide the collection of *.sln,*.csproj,package.json for restore/install.
+Where recursive discovery of NuGet packages and node modules that need restoration is slow, such as in large projects, arguments or apCliConfig.json can be used to provide the collection of *.sln,*.csproj,package.json for restore/install.

 Requires `nuget` and `npm.cmd` available on the path.
 See first time setup steps at top of this document.